narutiga/heatmap-calendar/README.md

 ## Configuration

-The `Heatmap` component accepts the following props:
+The `Heatmap` component accepts the following props

-- value: An array of objects with the following properties:
+- value: An array of objects with the following properties
   - date: A string representing the date (e.g., "2023-01-01")
   - count: A number representing the count for that date
 - containerSize: A string specifying the size of the container (e.g., "800px")
 - color: An array of strings representing the colors for each step
 - step: A number representing the step interval for the colors